xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 ## Conclusion

 Xarray enables neat functionality, standardization, and simplification for Bayesian users.
-If you're a Bayesian practitioner we invite you to use [ArviZ](https://python.arviz.org/), and xarray by extension, to see how easy things are.
+If you're a Bayesian practitioner we invite you to use [ArviZ](https://python.arviz.org/), and Xarray by extension, to see how easy things are.
 If you're a library developer for anything that uses numerical, consider how Xarray could help your users.
 We're quite thrilled with the capabilities of Xarray today and are excited to see what's to come in the future!